 Melting Point of PH Stainless Steel

-Melting point of precipitation hardening steels – 17-4PH stainless steel steel is around 1450°C.
+The melting point of precipitation hardening steels – 17-4PH stainless steel is around 1450°C.

 Thermal Conductivity of PH Stainless Steel

 The thermal conductivity of precipitation hardening steels – 17-4PH stainless steel is 18 W/(m.
 K).

 The heat transfer characteristics of solid material are measured by a property called the thermal conductivity, k (or λ), measured in W/m.K.
 It measures a substance’s ability to transfer heat through a material by conduction.
 Note that Fourier’s law applies to all matter, regardless of its state (solid, liquid, or gas).
 Therefore, it is also defined for liquids and gases.